Spokes is a bike shop located in Abbotsford, Melbourne. It mainly offers electric bikes from quality brands.

 Philosophy of Spokes and how e-bikes fit in it

-Back 45 years ago, we started as a bike shop.
-From there, we moved into a family all-rounder general local bike store, and when I first started, it was still family orientated.
-I think it was 15 years ago Gary (founder of the shop) went over to Holland, and when coming back, he said:
+Back 45 years ago, they started as a bike shop.
+From there, they moved into a family all-rounder general local bike store, and when it first started, it was still family-oriented.

 “We need to migrate away from anything sportier or athletic and make it an everyday bike shop because normal people ride normal bikes.”

-We still provide servicing for all types of bikes.
+Spokes still provides servicing for all types of bikes.
 Electric bikes came in very early, especially with the hills in Dandenong.
-We started with conversion kits and are still using the same philosophy: normal e-bikes for people and putting a smile on people’s faces.
+Starting with conversion kits and still using the same philosophy: normal e-bikes for people and putting a smile on people’s faces.

 Ways Spokes engages with the locals and promotes e-bikes

-We don’t have any active promotion of them other than being here as a friendly face and willing to answer any questions.
+Spokes don’t actively promote themselves beyond being here as a friendly face and are willing to answer any questions.

 We have Yarra Boulevard directly behind us, so we can point customers to that area and let them try it.

-In terms of community engagement, we have worked with local schools, with Ride2Workday and the Abbotford Convent; we want to be a friendly helpful local bike shop rather than an active, in-your-face marketing style.
+In terms of community engagement, the shop has worked with local schools, with Ride2Workday and the Abbotsford Convent; they want to be a friendly, helpful local bike shop rather than an active, in-your-face marketing style.

 How do e-bikes sold at Spokes contribute to reducing the carbon footprint compared to traditional bicycles and cars?